bradparker/bradparker.com/content/posts/2019-11-05-getting-close-to-the-conceptual-metal.md

 So far this is very theoretical, we haven't built anything yet.
 Let's aim to remedy that.
 We're going to implement an [alternate Prelude](https://hackage.haskell.org/packages/tag/prelude) called [_Hot Air_](https://github.com/bradparker/hot-air) which will contain just enough pieces to build our Parser.

-### Building up to _String_
+### Building up to `String`

-Our _Parser_ takes a _String_ as input.
-Therefore in order to implement it we'll first need to implement _String_.
+Our `Parser` takes a `String` as input.
+Therefore in order to implement it we'll first need to implement `String`.

-What are _Strings_ made of?
+What are `String`s made of?
 This a big and complex topic, so we're going to avoid all that and aim to replicate the contentious but fairly simple representation used by the Haskell base libraries.
-Our _String_ will be a list of characters.
+Our `String` will be a list of characters.

 ```haskell
 newtype String =
   String (List Char)
 ```

-There are two types we'll need to make this one: _List_ and _Char_.
-Let's start with _Char_.
+There are two types we'll need to make this one: `List` and `Char`.
+Let's start with `Char`.

-What are _Chars_ made of?
-Again, a complex topic we're going to hop right over by going with an incomplete but simple definition: a _Char_ is a natural number that we treat specially.
+What are `Char`s made of?
+Again, a complex topic we're going to hop right over by going with an incomplete but simple definition: a `Char` is a natural number that we treat specially.

 ```haskell
 newtype Char =
   Char Nat
 ```

-What are _Nats_ made of?
-Now we're getting somewhere. _Nats_ are made of functions, and nothing else.
+What are `Nat`s made of?
+Now we're getting somewhere. `Nat`s are made of functions, and nothing else.
 To arrive at the definition we'll start with one that uses "normal" algebraic data types, and replace as much Haskell syntax as we can with functions.
 Here's a data type that represents the natural numbers:

 ```haskell
 data Nat